jettero/trivial-bayes/README.md

 in Perl into a classifier in Python, then re-solved the story problem with it.
 (I dropped my original Perl solution in the contrib folder.)

 Everything done here is done better and more completely in [bayespy](http://bayespy.org).
+I made absolutely no attempt to include docstring documentation in the functions because the entire point of this lib is as an example of doing these compuations.
+For real actual Bayesian systems, bayespy is probably the better choice.

 Note that I called the class Classifier … that's not quite right, since it really only does classifying using `prob_label_not_label_given_addr`.